 Average annual inflation is likely to ease further in FY14 on account of a decline in food inflation due to the high base effect and assumption of normal monsoons that will ensure a normal harvest.
 The easing of core inflation due to lower/stable domestic and global demand conditions to put some downward pressure.
 However, the tendency for MSPs to be increased every year, will continue to exercise pressure on food prices, and hence will come in the way of inflation moderation.
 Also, the stance on diesel and LPG subsidy will have a bearing on the movement in prices of fuel prices.

 After two years of high inflation in FY11 and FY12, the overall inflation on average annual basis moderated to 7.4% in FY13 (Apr-Feb).
 High food inflation (9.9%) and fuel inflation (10.4%) have kept upward pressure.

-The higher prices of food articles is attributed to supply-side bottlenecks while increase in fuel prices have resulted from monthly revisions in diesel prices, impacting the transport cost and prices of commodities.
-Also the rationalization of subsidy on LPG has had its impact on fuel inflation.
+The higher prices of food articles are attributed to supply-side bottlenecks while the increase in fuel prices has resulted from monthly revisions in diesel prices, impacting the transport cost and prices of commodities.
+Also, the rationalization of subsidy on LPG has had an impact on fuel inflation.